Learn what a serverless database is, how it works, and when you should use it.Download Now

 If you’re not already up to speed, here’s a quick overview of what serverless databases can bring to the table:

 None of this is hypothetical.
-Here at Cockroach Labs, we’ve just launched our own serverless database: CockroachDB serverless, including a generous forever-free tier that means you can spin up your own serverless database right now, for free.
+Here at Cockroach Labs, we’ve just launched our own serverless database: CockroachDB Serverless, including a generous free tier that means you can spin up your own serverless database right now, for free.

 But why would you want to?
 What are serverless databases actually good for, and when might a serverless database not be the best choice?